yaxsomo/Helios-Core-OS/README.md

 # Helios-Core-OS

+### Introduction
-This repository is dedicated to the Helios Single Board Computer Operating System
+This repository is dedicated to the Helios Single Board Computer Operating System development